CrazyWillBear/cogito-ai/README.md

 ## One-liner

-An Q&A-style AI agent for philosophy research that searches various sources to gather evidence and synthesize answers.
+A chatbot-style agent for philosophy research that performs research to gather evidence and synthesize answers.

 ## Summary

 Cogito AI is an AI research assistant designed to help users explore philosophical questions by searching authoritative sources like the Stanford Encyclopedia of Philosophy and a curated set of Project Gutenberg texts.
 It leverages LLMs to generate context-aware queries, retrieve relevant sources, and synthesize well-supported answers with full citations.
+The model architecture is fully customizable, including support for Groq, OpenAI, and local LLMs (see more below).

 ## Realtime Demo

-### Comparing philosophers' ideas
+### Defining philosophical concept

 <img src="https://mirrors.williamchastain.com/images/Cogito%20CLI%20Demo.gif" alt="Cogito Demo Gif" width="600"/>

-### Defining philosophical concept
+### Comparing philosophers' ideas

 <img src="https://mirrors.williamchastain.com/images/Cogito%20CLI%20Demo%202.gif" alt="Cogito Demo Gif 2" width="600"/>